jscad/OpenJSCAD.org/README.md

 ## See Also

-- [OpenJsCAD](http://joostn.github.com/OpenJsCad/), starting point of OpenJSCAD.org
+- [OpenJsCAD](http://joostn.github.com/OpenJsCad/), starting point of JSCAD
 - [OpenSCAD.net](http://garyhodgson.github.com/openscad.net/), another place of inspiration, where the OpenSCAD translator was adapted from
 - [CoffeeSCad](http://kaosat-dev.github.com/CoffeeSCad/), JavaScript simplified (no more {}) (defunct)
 - [stl2pov](http://rsmith.home.xs4all.nl/software/py-stl-stl2pov.htmltool) to convert .stl to .pov, and then render via [PovRay.org](http://povray.org)